fluid-project/infusion-docs/src/documents/SettingsStore.md

 `get`  | For retrieving preferences.
 Should return the preferences `set`  | For saving preferences.
 Should accept the preferences as an argument.

-Note that no particular parameters are prescribed for these methods.
-It is up to the developer to choose whatever is appropriate for the particular implementation.
+<div class="infusion-docs-note"><strong>Note</strong> that no particular parameters are prescribed for these methods.
+It is up to the developer
+to choose whatever is appropriate for the particular implementation.</div>

 ## fluid.prefs.cookieStore ##